Nintedanib (Vargatef®) is used to treat a type of non-small cell lung cancer called adenocarcinoma.

 Your doctor may talk to you about continuing nintedanib after finishing treatment with docetaxel.
 In this situation, you usually take nintedanib every day for as long as it keeps the cancer under control.

 Taking nintedanib capsules

 You take nintedanib twice a day with food.
-Try to keep the doses 12 hours apart.
-For example, you might take a capsule at 8am with breakfast and another at 8pm with an evening meal or snack.
 They must be swallowed whole with a glass of water.
 They should not be chewed, opened or crushed.
-Take them at the same time every day.
+Take them about 12 hours apart and at the same time every day.

 Always take nintedanib exactly as your nurse or pharmacist explained.
 This is important to make sure it works as well as possible for you.

 If you forget a dose, just take the next dose at the usual time.
 Never take a double dose to make up for the one you missed.

 Your doctor may ask you to stop taking nintedanib, or take a lower dose, because of side effects.
 Always follow your doctor’s advice carefully.